How to prepare for a wellness exam

 - We will ask you to bring in a stool sample.
 This tests for intestinal worms and parasites which may be present even if your pet is not showing any signs or symptoms.

 - If your pet is getting older or has health problems, we may recommend blood work.

-- We will ask if you need a refill of anything, so double check your supply of medications, heartworm prevention and flea and tick prevention before coming in.
+- We will ask if you need a refill of anything, so double check your supply of medications, heartworm prevention, flea and tick prevention, and any supplements before coming in.
 If you are in need of anything, we can get it for you during your appointment.

 *If this is a new pet, make sure you bring any previous vet history with you.
 We need to know where they are coming from (out of state, out of the country).
 It's very helpful for us to see exactly when and what type of vaccines have been given in the past (tags, unfortunately, do not tell us when and what kind of vaccine was given).
 Some animals have reactions to certain vaccines and we need to know that ahead of time to prevent any problems.
 Also, having this handy may prevent you from having to make follow up appointments to have vaccines done due to us not knowing exactly what was given.

 This may seem silly, but write down any issues you may have to bring with you to the appointment.
 You can even call ahead and ask the receptionist to leave a note in your appointment or mention things you want to discuss when you schedule the appointment.
 You know your pet better than we do, so no concern is a small concern.
 We are here to help and we are happy to do so.